just-containers/s6-overlay/MOVING-TO-V3.md

 script in another executable file, in a place of your choice (for instance `/etc/s6-overlay/scripts/foobar`, and just put `/etc/s6-overlay/scripts/foobar` in your `up` file.
+    + To get your service _foo_ properly started at container boot time, you need to add it to the `user` bundle: `touch /etc/s6-overlay/s6-rc.d/user/contents.d/foo`.
+Also, to ensure it's started at the proper time, you should make it depend on `base`: `mkdir /etc/s6-overlay/s6-rc.d/foo/contents.d && touch /etc/s6-overlay/s6-rc.d/foo/contents.d/base`.
 - Services are run from their own, temporary, current working directory, instead of `WORKDIR`; scripts should now use absolute paths instead of paths relative to `WORKDIR`.
 The CMD, if any, is still run in `WORKDIR`.